9 Best Ambient AI Medical Scribes 2026

 HIPAA deployment: Glass supports healthcare deployment with BAA-backed workflows available through the company.
 As with any clinical AI tool, buyers should confirm current BAA terms, data retention, and security controls for the exact plan and implementation they are evaluating.

-Documented limitations: Glass currently supports Epic, eClinicalWorks, and Athena clinical workflows on the Max plan rather than a broad all-EHR footprint.
+Documented limitations: Glass currently supports Epic, eClinicalWorks, athenahealth, and Elation clinical workflows on the Max plan rather than a broad all-EHR footprint.
 Practices outside those workflows may need copy-paste or a separate workflow while additional integrations are developed.
 The platform is strongest in cognitive specialties where differential diagnosis and clinical reasoning drive the note; practices with highly specialized procedural note formats should validate fit during a pilot.

 Best for: Physicians who recognize that documentation and clinical reasoning are part of the same workflow problem.
 If you spend as much time building the A&P as reviewing the transcribed HPI, Glass is built for how you actually work.
 Try Glass Health free.